aspose-cells/Aspose.Cells-API-References/english/cpp/aspose.cells.pivot/pivottable/setitemprinttitles/_index.md

 ## PivotTable::SetItemPrintTitles method

-A bit that specifies whether pivot item captions on the row axis are repeated on each printed page for pivot fields in tabular form.
+Indicates whether [PivotItem](../../pivotitem/) names should be repeated at the top of each printed page.

 ```cpp
 void Aspose::Cells::Pivot::PivotTable::SetItemPrintTitles(bool value)